sklaps/ecommerce-sql-project-sk/REeADME.md

 GROUP BY event_type
 ORDER BY total_events DESC;

+chart

+💡 Insights
+Most actions are view events — typical for eCommerce browsing.
+Only ~1.6% of views lead to purchases → potential for funnel improvement.
+Marketing teams can target high-view, low-purchase categories to increase conversion.

  🧾 Q2.
 What percent of users move from viewing → cart → purchasing?
 SELECT